redcode-labs/LLT/README.md

 * `bin2hex` - converts raw binary file to a hexpair stream

+* `bin2op` - converts raw binary file to a hexpair stream in "0xFF, ..." form

+* `bin2x` - converts raw binary file to a hexpair stream in "\xFF\xEE" form

 * `cmd2hex` - constructs a base64 command executor and converts it to hex

 * `nulls` - shows all instructions from object file that contain nullbytes